-The four-year public institutions serving the area are: Central Washington University, Eastern Washington University, The Evergreen State College, University of Washington, Washington State University, and Western Washington University.
-These are not, as noted above, located in the study area though there are some programs offered in and around the service area as well as online.
+The four-year public institutions serving the area are: Central Washington University, Eastern Washington University, The Evergreen State College, the University of Washington, Washington State University, and Western Washington University.
+These are not, as noted above, located in the study area, though there are some programs offered in and around the service area as well as online.

-For example, The Evergreen State College offers programs in partnership with the Muckleshoot Tribal College, which is located in southeast King County.
-Central Washington offers degrees at an off-site location in Des Moines (about 25 miles from southeast King County) through a partnership with Highline College, and Washington State University's Global Campus offers over 20 fully online undergraduate and graduate degree programs.
+For example, The Evergreen State College offers programs in partnership with the Muckleshoot Tribal College in southeast King County.
+Central Washington University offers degrees at an off-site location in Des Moines (about 25 miles from southeast King County) through a partnership with Highline College, and Washington State University's Global Campus offers over 20 fully online undergraduate and graduate degree programs.

-An overview of the public four-year institutions' online enrollment is also presented below.
-However, this data is drawn from the Integrated Postsecondary Education Data System (IPEDS) which can only identify a student's location at the state level.
+An overview of online enrollment of the public four-year institutions' is presented below in Table 14.
+However, these data are drawn from the Integrated Postsecondary Education Data System (IPEDS) which can only identify student location at the state level.
 Therefore, it is unclear if any of these students are physically located in southeast King County.
-However, the table provides some context as to the extent of Washington's public fouryear institutions' online offerings.
+However, the table provides some context as to the extent of the online offerings at Washington's public four-year institutions.